DionEngels/SPectrA/README.md

-# SPectrA
+SPectrA
+-
  The Github home of SPectrA.

-Originally created by Matej Horacek, now adapted by Dion Engels to work together with PLASMON
+ Original creator: Matěj Horáček
+ Adapted to fit to PLASMON by: Dion Engels

+ Program to view and post-process the results coming from PLASMON with.